What is Sound Masking?

 Sound masking is the process of adding a low level, unobtrusive background sound to an environment to reduce the intelligibility of human speech and reduce noise distractions in that environment.
 It is a key tool to help solve the speech privacy problem.

 Sound masking is often misunderstood as white noise.
-White noise is irritating when it is amplified, sounding similar to a loud AM radio static.
-Sound masking is different than white noise because it is band limited to only overlap with the frequencies of human speech.
+White noise in office spaces is irritating when it is amplified, sounding similar to loud AM radio static.
 By matching the frequencies of human speech, sound masking is specifically engineered to mask conversations for greater speech privacy and productivity.
-White noise, includes all frequencies at equal energy and can be distracting and annoying.
-Sound masking is more comfortable acoustically, as only the frequency spectrum needed to increase privacy and minimize distraction are produced.
+While white noise includes all frequencies at equal energy and can be distracting and annoying, sound masking creates a more immersive experience that people barely notice.

-White noise machines are localizable.
-This means that you can tell where the sound is coming from.
-Just like a fan, your ears can spot a white noise machine and it thus becomes distracting in of itself.
-A sound masking system is a more immersive experience as the sound is everywhere.
-When properly tuned and installed, sound masking should fade into the background.
-There should not be any gaps in sound masking as you walk throughout the office and a constant sound field should be produced whether you are sitting or standing.
+White noise is localizable.
+This means you can tell where the sound is coming from.
+Just like a fan, your ears can locate a white noise machine and it thus becomes a distraction.
+A sound masking device is a more immersive experience because the sound is everywhere.
+When the system is properly tuned and installed, sound masking should fade into the background.
+There should be no gaps in sound masking as you walk throughout the office.

 Sound masking systems should be installed with a detailed installation plan, accounting for every light fixture, wall, and even the material of your ceiling.
 This is achieved by appropriate spacing of sound masking speakers (emitters) and adjusting the intensity of the sound masking.
 There are two deployment options for sound masking speakers – Direct field and Indirect field sound masking.
 Depending on the layout and the structure of your unique space, our design team will provide the best advice to create a comfortable acoustical environment for your workplace.